Welcome to the Grapevine

 The Grapevine is administered by the UAF Marketing and Communications Department and was designed to dispel rumors, clarify misconceptions and clear up misunderstandings about UAF topics of a general nature to improve communication between the administration and the UAF community.

 Many times departments are able to quickly resolve an issue and we post the solution to the problem here as well.
 Thank you for your suggestions.

-From Brad Lobland, Director and Campus Ethics Officer of the Office of Human Resources
+From Brad Lobland, director Human Resources

 From Pamm Zierfuss-Hubbard, Contracts Manager of Auxiliary, Recharge and Contract Operations